 So why this story?
 Not just because its an interesting story, but because of a deep message hidden inside it.
 The heavier story of my uncle's death had a clear powerful message- that war destroys families, that when a soldier dies, his family goes through unspeakable pain, that no political cause can justify this type of loss.

 The smaller story behind it had another equally powerful and universal message, that of forgiveness, kindness and magnanimity of the heart.
 In the context of this story, my grandfather's actions take on a totally different color.
 His attempts to stay connected with his daughter-in-law and her children, his baking of birthday cakes for them and then delivering them to their doorstep miles away and his constant good cheer towards his daughter-in-law despite such a tragedy and betrayal are all legacies for his children and grandchildren.
-T
+The entire family's dignified conduct in this matter, so much so that I didn't know about this parallel story up until just a few years ago, is inspirational.
+In the face of what they went through and how they conducted themselves, my own unforgiving anger towards people who have at most insulted me or undermined my authority is small-minded and pitiable, isn't it?

-he entire family's dignified conduct in this matter, so much so that I didn't know about this parallel story up until just a few years ago, is inspirational.
+The smaller story behind it had another equally powerful and universal message, that of forgiveness, kindness and magnanimity of the heart.
+In the context of this story, my grandfather's actions take on a totally different color.
+His attempts to stay connected with his daughter-in-law and her children, his baking of birthday cakes for them and then delivering them to their doorstep miles away and his constant good cheer towards his daughter-in-law despite such a tragedy and betrayal are all legacies for his children and grandchildren.
+The entire family's dignified conduct in this matter, so much so that I didn't know about this parallel story up until just a few years ago, is inspirational.
 In the face of what they went through and how they conducted themselves, my own unforgiving anger towards people who have at most insulted me or undermined my authority is small-minded and pitiable, isn't it?

 When you are fortunate enough to be born in a family like this, you have a responsibility to perpetuate this legacy.
-When the story that defines your family has such a powerful message, regression is not an option.
+When the story that defines your family has such a powerful message, pettiness is not an option.

-1. I really like ur story but more then dat i like ur love for ur family..... my family was a family of 5 members but know.....only 3 people r left....
+I really like ur story but more then dat i like ur love for ur family..... my family was a family of 5 members but know.....only 3 people r left....

-my mom,my dad,my two lil bro and me.....this was my family picture till 28th march'2011 but know only me,my mom,and my 1 bro....
+ReplyDeletemy mom,my dad,my two lil bro and me.....this was my family picture till 28th march'2011 but know only me,my mom,and my 1 bro....

 lost everything in fraction of sec......